-As disclosed in our Annual Report on Form 10-K for the year ended December 31, 2009 filed with the SEC on March 15, 2010, we believed we had sufficient cash resources to fund operations through fiscal 2010.
+As disclosed in our Annual Report on Form 10-K for the year ended December 31, 2009 filed with the SEC on March 15, 2010, we believed we had sufficient cash resources to fund operations through fiscal year 2010.
 On March 19, 2010 we announced the receipt of a Complete Response Letter from the FDA on the APF530 NDA.
 In the letter, the FDA raised questions which preclude the approval of the APF530 NDA in its current form.
 The full extent of activities, costs and time required to address the FDA's questions is not currently known, however, we expect to clarify the actions required for resubmission and approval of our NDA at an End of Review meeting.
+A date for this meeting has not been set.
 Until we meet with the FDA and clarify the actions we need to take prior to resubmitting the NDA for APF530, we will not know how much additional cash may be required to reach approval for APF530.

-We currently expect current capital resources to allow us to operate through the fourth quarter of 2010 as we continue to defer certain discretionary activities.
+We presently expect current capital resources to allow us to operate into the first quarter of 2011 as we continue to defer certain discretionary activities.
 We will require additional capital to fund our drug development and operating activities.
 If we are unable to complete a collaborative arrangement, equity offering, debt financing or otherwise obtain sufficient financing, we may be required to further reduce, defer, or discontinue our activities or may not be able to continue as a going concern.
-In addition, the amount of additional funding that we may require in 2010 and beyond depends on various factors, including the results of an End of Review Meeting with the FDA for our APF530 NDA, our ability to establish a partnership with a pharmaceutical company for the commercialization of APF530, the time and costs related to manufacturing APF530, if approved, and technological and market developments that compete with APF530.
-We do not currently have the financial resources to launch APF530 is approved, we anticipate pursuing either a collaborative arrangement with a partner who will provide the necessary financial resources and expertise to launch APF530 or anticipate obtaining additional funding and resources that would be required to launch APF530 without a partner.
-There can be no assurance that APF530 will be approved and, if approved, that we will be successful in obtaining the additional necessary financial resources and expertise, with or without a partner, that will be required to launch APF530.
+In addition, the amount of additional funding that we may require in 2011 and beyond depends on various factors, including the results of an End of Review Meeting with the FDA for our APF530 NDA, our ability to establish a partnership with a pharmaceutical company for the commercialization of APF530, the time and costs related to manufacturing APF530, if approved, and technological and market developments that compete with APF530.
+We do not currently have the financial resources to launch APF530 is approved, we anticipate pursuing either a collaborative arrangement with a partner who will provide the necessary financial resources and expertise to launch APF530 or anticipate obtaining additional funding and resources that would be required to launch APF530 will be approved and, if approved, that we will be successful in obtaining the additional necessary financial resources and expertise, that will be required to launch APF530.